 Rachael is the founder of Yoga for Pain Care Australia.
 Since 2011 she has taught specialist yoga programs to people with pain and fibromyalgia, and provided education to more than 300 health professionals.

 In 2016 Rachael spoke at the 36th Annual Pain Scientific Meeting about the role of yoga in pain management and has lectured at hospitals, universities and community groups about yoga in health education.
 Her 2017 TEDx talk “How a little bit of yoga can help with a big health problem” has been widely viewed within Australia and internationally.

 Rachael brings 15 years of experience designing learning programs in Australia and UK to her role, and detailed knowledge of social enterprise and the third sector.
 She was recently selected as a participant of the Emerging Leaders in Governance Program and acted as a Board Director trainee at Southcare.

 Nicole is our pain health expert.
 She delivers “What We Know About Pain” at our trainings in Victoria, New South Wales and Queensland.

 She has successfully introduced the ‘mindful movement group’ within tertiary care.
 Her wider mission is to help people with pain regain control of their health-care improved access to appropriate yoga programs.

-Theresa is Yoga for Pain Care Australia’s training assistant.
+Theresa is Yoga for Pain Care Australia’s training and research assistant.
 She brings an extensive background in anthropology and training as a yoga teacher, yoga therapist and Shiatsu massage therapist to the role.
 Theresa completed Yoga for Pain Preliminaries in 2015.

 Theresa has practiced yoga for more than 20 years and has been teaching since 2011 with Cancer Council WA, Multiple Sclerosis Society of WA, King Edward Memorial Hospital, Bloom Yoga Room and Standing Strong, a wellness club for girls that aims to build confidence, self-esteem and resilience.
 Theresa works privately as a rehabilitation assistant.